-- 1. Turn off the computer.

-- 2. Disconnect all peripheral devices from the computer except the monitor, keyboard, and mouse.

-- 3. Turn on the computer.

-- 4. From the Start screen, type recovery, and then select HP Recovery Manager.
-If prompted, click Yes to allow the program to continue. - 5.
-Select Windows Recovery Environment. - 6.
+- 1. Turn off the computer. - Disconnect all peripheral devices from the computer except the monitor (select models only), keyboard, and mouse. - 3.
+Turn on the computer. - 4.
+From the Start screen, type recovery, and then select HP Recovery Manager.
+If prompted, click Yes to allow the program to continue.

+- 5. Select HP Recovery Environment, and then click OK to restart. - 6.
+Select System Recovery. - 7.
 Follow the on-screen instructions. - NOTE: If your system does not detect a recovery partition, it prompts you to insert recovery media.
 Insert the disc or USB flash drive, select Yes, and then click Next to restart the computer and run HP Recovery Manager from the recovery disc or USB flash drive.
-If using discs, insert the next system recovery disc when prompted. - 7.
+If using discs, insert the next system recovery disc when prompted. - 8.
 When the recovery is complete, turn off the computer, reconnect all peripheral devices, and turn the computer back on.